AnnabelM7/intern-decision-engine-backend/conclusion.md

 * OCP (Open/Closed Principle) is good.
 New functionality (like credit score calculation) can be added with minimal changes to existing code.
 * Subtypes (InvalidLoanAmountException, InvalidPersonalCodeException) seem to substitute their base class (Exception) correctly.
 * There are no overly complex interfaces, and the current classes do not enforce implementation of methods that are not relevant.
+* UI was well done - simple and functional.

+# My conclusion for task 102
+* Implemented age related restrictions to decision engine.
+* Added the ability to select a country (EE, LV, LT) when applying for a loan.
+  * Adjusted age limits based on the selected country’s life expectancy.
+  * Currently, only Estonian personal codes are accepted for validation.